-Carrie Rich is the co-founder and CEO of The Global Good Fund, a nonprofit organization dedicated to advancing the leadership of social entrepreneurs.
-Carrie is also the Managing Director of the Global Impact Fund, a venture capital fund that invests in socially impactful businesses.
-Fundamentally, Carrie’s message is about accessibility, how everyday people can empower themselves and others.
-That’s why Carrie is attracted to Rarebase’s mission.
-Carrie’s family is also touched by rare disease; it’s personal.
+Carrie Rich is passionate about making the world better through business and leadership.
+She is the co-founder and CEO of The Global Good Fund, a nonprofit organization dedicated to advancing the leadership of high potential social entrepreneurs.
+Carrie also serves as Managing Director of the Global Impact Fund, a venture capital fund that invests in socially impactful businesses.

 After surviving cancer as a young teen Michael has dedicated his life to drug discovery.
 He has been fortunate to learn from exceptional mentors and be part of efforts leading to marketed products and a compound that has recently been designated fast track by the FDA.